 There is nothing remotely fishy about this soup.
 The fish-shaped wontons worked by nimble fingers, gives the name to this dish devised by Loan from Vietnam.
 Such detail is typical of the finesse and delicate touch of many dishes, as is the enticing blend of colour, texture and myriad tastes of salty, sweet, hot and spicy and all shades in between so redolent of Vietnamese cuisine.
-Who would dream that there is a touch of custard powder in this wonderful soup, but there it is, adding a subtle dimension which challenges the most jaded of palates to decipher the elements which make up the whole.
+Who would dream that there is a touch of custard powder in this wonderful soup recipe, but there it is, adding a subtle dimension which challenges the most jaded of palates to decipher the elements which make up the whole.

 For the 'Golden Fish'